TnTerry/TnTerry.github.io/_pages/about.md

 Aside from work, I’m interested in playing games, watching animations, and cycling.
 If you have any interest in common, please feel free to contact me!

-I will be applying for Ph.D. programs at Fall 2025.
-If you have any opportunity, please feel free to contact me.

 # Selected Experience

 ## Reserch Experience